 Most people automatically pair a red wine with cheese.
 However, red, white and sparkling wines all make good accompaniments.
 All you need to bear in mind is that a delicately flavoured cheese will work best with a similarly delicately flavoured wine.
 Conversely, an older, more mature cheese is best enjoyed with a fuller-bodied wine.

 As a guide, you should also try to:

 • Contrast rich, creamy cheeses with sparkling wine or Champagne.

-• Match cheeses and wines which come from the same region, like Spanish Manchego and sherry.
+• Match cheeses and wines which come from the same region, like Alsace Gewurztraminer and Munster.

 Use the table below to choose wines which work with your favourite cheese types.
 But our main advice is to try lots of different cheese and wine parings to find out which you personally enjoy the most.
 Feel free to share your recommendations with other cheese lovers over on our Facebook page!

 Style of Cheese

 - White Burgundy

 - Red Burgundy,